pcsmomo/docker-kubernetes/README.md

 ### 189. Exposing a Deployment with a Service

-- ClusterIP : default, reachable from inside
+- ClusterIP : default, reachable from inside of the Cluster
-- NodePort : this is accessable from outside
+- NodePort : This is exposed on IP and port of worker nodes
-- LoadBalancer
+- LoadBalancer : Most commonly used accessable from outside

 ```sh
 kubectl expose deployment first-app --type=LoadBalancer --port=8080